 We have held over 2,000 real property auctions and have charged a 10% buyer’s premium at nearly all of them.
 For $20,000 – $75,000 properties, the buyer’s premium appeared not to really matter.
 For properties over $100,000 to $2,000,000 it definitely mattered to a degree.

-Particularly for real property — often times the bidder has a pre-approved amount which he can’t exceed.
+Particularly for real property — oftentimes the bidder has a pre-approved amount that he can’t exceed.
 As in an auction we held where the final bid price was $465,300 the bidder told us he would have bid more except with the 10% buyer’s premium, his bid could not exceed about $420,000 — actually $423,000 — and that’s where he stopped bidding.